In this review, we’ll be having a close look at the

 It is different than the Dyson V11’s sensor that detects the surface type.

-I believe that this system is far more efficient and utilizes power better since there’s no need to use high airflow if there’s not much to clean regardless of the surface.
+This system is far more efficient and utilizes power better since there’s no need to use high airflow if there’s not much to clean regardless of the surface.

 Unique charging dock